 Urban development and sustainable energy challenges in the Southern Mediterranean countries

 Today, about 460 million people live in countries in the Mediterranean region.
 Of these, two-thirds live in urban areas concentrated in coastal zones.
 The southern Mediterranean countries account for over 30% of the region’s population and this percentage is continuously increasing.
 Most cities in the southern Mediterranean region face similar challenges related to urban development, energy supply, and environmental management, particularly with regards to water and waste management.
 Needs in areas of urban management are particularly significant: e.g. transport systems, water and waste infrastructure, clean energy and energy saving.

 Hence, over the coming years, needs related to urban development and sustainable energy are expected to increase sharply in view of growing population and limited sustainable planning and management capacities.

-- Offices: Two regional offices in Rabat and Beirut to support project implementation in Maghreb and Mashreq.
+January 2013The CES-MED project started with a 36 month duration and regional offices in Rabat and Beirut started to operate to support project implementation in Maghreb and Mashreq.

 December 2015After the original project duration, the CES-MED project received an 18 month extension period.